-After detecting a candidate by the wide-camera for several times (currently, 3), the tele-camera is directed to it for capturing a zoomed-up image.
+After detecting a candidate by the wide-camera for several times, the tele-camera is directed to it for capturing a zoomed-up image.
 Since it takes some time to switch the camera and direct the tele-camera, we need to predict the position in the image of the candidate at the time of the image input by the tele-camera.
 Assuming that the vehicle moves straight at a constant speed from the time of candidate detection to the end of identification, prediction is performed as follows.

 Since a sign moves on a line passing the F.O.E. (focus of expansion), we only need to predict the position of the sign on the line.
-We here explain how to predict the horizontal position (on the x axis) of the target (see Fig. 11).
-In the figure, f is the focal length, m_i is the camera position at the time of image input, x_i is the x position of the target at that time.
-The origin of the x axis is at the center of image, which is the intersection of the image plane and the optical axis originating from the vehicle position. p_i is the distance between camera positions. d and w are the distance to the target from m_1 in the longitudinal and the lateral direction, respectively.
+We here explain how to predict the horizontal position (on the x axis) of the target (see Fig. 7).
+In the figure, f is the focal length, m_i is the camera position at the time of image input, x_i is the x position of the target at that time, p_i is the distance between camera positions. d and w are the distance to the target from m_1 in the longitudinal and the lateral direction, respectively.
 We here show how to predict the position x_3 in the third image from two observations x_1 and x_2 .